On the Existence of Simpler Machine Learning Models: Introduction

-We summarize the contributions of this work as follows: (i) We define the Rashomon volume and the corresponding \textit{Rashomon ratio} as important characteristics of the Rashomon set. (ii) We provide generalization bounds for models from the Rashomon set, and show that the size of the Rashomon set serves as a barometer for the existence of accurate-yet-simpler models that generalize well.
-These are different from standard learning theory bounds that consider the distance between the true and empirical risks for the same function. (iii) We illustrate the $\Gamma$-shaped Rashomon curve on many data sets, and show that the Rashomon elbow can be a useful choice for model selection. (iv) We show empirically that in cases when a large Rashomon set occurs, most machine learning methods tend to perform similarly, and also in these cases, interpretable or sparse (yet accurate) models exist. (v) We provide several approaches for estimating the size of the Rashomon set. (vi) We demonstrate that the Rashomon ratio, as a gauge of simplicity of a machine learning problem, is different from other known complexity measures such as VC-dimension, algorithmic stability, geometric margin, and Rademacher complexity.
+We summarize the contributions of this work as follows: (i) We define the \textit{Rashomon ratio} as an important characteristic of the Rashomon set. (ii) We provide generalization bounds for models from the Rashomon set, and show that the size of the Rashomon set serves as a barometer for the existence of accurate-yet-simpler models that generalize well.
+These are different from standard learning theory bounds that consider the distance between the true and empirical risks for the same function. (iii) We provide several approaches for estimating the size of the Rashomon set. (iv) We show empirically that when a large Rashomon set occurs, most machine learning methods tend to perform similarly, and also in these cases, simple or sparse (yet accurate) models exist. (v) We demonstrate that the Rashomon ratio, as a gauge of simplicity of a machine learning problem, is different from other known complexity measures such as VC-dimension, algorithmic stability, geometric margin, and Rademacher complexity. (vi) We show that larger Rashomon sets might occur in the presence of label or feature noise.